shermand100/PiNodeXMR/README.md

 ### Install PiVPN
 This is a great open source tool from https://www.pivpn.io/ enabling you to run your own home VPN.
 Check out their site for more info

-### NoIp Dynamic DNS
+### NoIp.com Dynamic DNS
 This can be helpful if you have a dynamic external IP address, and want to connect to your Node from a mobile wallet on the go.
 This service lets you set a easy to remember hostname which will always point to your home network.
-Port forwarding is then required to complete the connecion to your PiNode-XMR, and concern should be given to your home security settings before allowing this.
+Port forwarding is then required to complete the connection to your PiNode-XMR, and concern should be given to your home security settings before allowing this.
 Configured correctly this is a great tool.
+Before starting this option it is required that you register (free) at NoIP.com for a username and password that will be required after installation.
+From their site you set your custom hostname.

 ## tor
 A note on tor:
 Your PiNode-XMR utilises tor in Monero's default manner.
 To quote https://github.com/monero-project/monero#using-tor :

-> ' The feature allows connecting over IPv4 and Tor simulatenously - IPv4 is used for relaying blocks and relaying transactions received by peers whereas Tor is used solely for relaying transactions received over local RPC.
+> ' The feature allows connecting over IPv4 and Tor simultaneously - IPv4 is used for relaying blocks and relaying transactions received by peers whereas Tor is used solely for relaying transactions received over local RPC.
 This provides privacy and better protection against surrounding node (sybil) attacks. '

 and https://github.com/monero-project/monero/blob/master/ANONYMITY_NETWORKS.md#behavior :

 > ' If any anonymity network is enabled, transactions being broadcast that lack a valid "context" (i.e. the transaction did not come from a p2p connection), will only be sent to peers on anonymity networks.
 If an anonymity network is enabled but no peers over an anonymity network are available, an error is logged and the transaction is kept for future broadcasting over an anonymity network.
 The transaction will not be broadcast unless an anonymity connection is made or until monerod is shutdown and restarted with only public connections enabled. '

+### Misc options:
 ##### *Mining_Intensity:* The default mining intensity is set to 50% and is configurable through the web terminal command line

      nano /home/pinodexmr/mining-intensity.sh